djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 ## Conceptual Framework

-Should this go here or be embedded in the cases
+this will go early on - perahps in the research method, section before it, or in the introduction

 - Atomist versus relational - general stuff
+- Talk about some specific relational views as applied to educational technology
     - Fawn's entangled model
     - Dron's educational technology
+- both these get at the idea that orchestration, the assemblage of these different elements and the relationships between them are important
+- if applied to the challenge of the iron triangle, then the purpose is lower cost, higher quality, etc.
+- how well you're able to orchestrate the phenomena will be important.
+- For a LMS migration to "break the iron triangle" then the people involved need to be able to orchestrate the phenomena.
+- This is often the job of third space practitioners/ MLPs hence the value in examining this type of case study

 ### Practice Theory and Sociomaterial perspectives